Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Current limitations of top-up algorithms

-\textbf{Block Importance Metric} Almost all the \emph{top-up} algorithms select the block-wise sparsity w.r.t. to the block importance given by scoring criteria computed either from the dense model or from the evaluation of the sparse model.
-In the first case, the block importance is computed on the dense models on a block-wise view using either outliers information, as in OWL, or the ESD, as in AlphaPruning, without focusing on how the selected non-uniform sparsity, once applied, could change the block importance of the successive layers.
+Almost all the \emph{top-up} algorithms select the block-wise sparsity w.r.t. the block importance given by scoring criteria computed either from the dense model or from the evaluation of the sparse model.
+In the first case, the block importance is computed on the dense models on a block-wise view using either outlier information, as in OWL, or the ESD, as in AlphaPruning, without focusing on how the selected non-uniform sparsity, once applied, could change the block importance of the successive layers.

 On the other hand, DSA only uses the perplexity of the sparse model as the evaluation metric.
 The only exception is BESA, which, similarly to \algname, uses information from both the dense and the sparse model.
-However, it does so using gradient information, which leads to high computational runtime.
+However, it does so using gradient information, which leads to a high computational runtime.
 Also, DSnoT minimizes the reconstruction error using information from both the dense and sparse models.
 However, it only updates each layer's binary mask without changing the sparsity distribution across blocks.

 Table \ref{tab:summary} summarizes the different properties of the current \emph{top-up} algorithms and shows how our proposed approach positions w.r.t. the previously proposed approaches.